osquery/foundation/docs/office-hours/20200331_meeting_notes.md

 https://github.com/osquery/osquery/pull/6352

-seph asks if this impacts any of the SDKs, extensions, or servers.
+Seph asks if this impacts any of the SDKs, extensions, or servers.
 There shouldn't be a direct upgrade problem, this does not touch thrift.
 But this does change the json responses, so if anyone has a strict json parsing enabled, it might break that, but we are not